 Centifolia, Hybrid Gallica.

 Light pink, lilac shading.
-Mild fragrance.
+[Light pink.]
+Mild, strong fragrance.
 Small, full (26-40 petals), cluster-flowered, in small clusters, rosette bloom form.
 Once-blooming spring or summer.

 Short, armed with thorns / prickles, compact, suckers on its own roots.

 Height of 18" to 42" (45 to 105 cm).
 Width of up to 2' (up to 60 cm).

 USDA zone 4b through 9b.
 Can be used for beds and borders, container rose or garden.
 Remove old canes and dead or diseased wood..
 Prune after flowering is finished.